Digital Identity Risk Assessment Playbook

 Scope

-The DIRA playbook applies to all federal Information Technology (IT) systems and applications that need identity proofing and authentication.5 This playbook complements the following standard and policy:
+The DIRA playbook applies to all federal Information Technology (IT) systems and applications that need identity proofing and authentication.5 This playbook complements the following standards and policy:

 - Office of Management and Budget Memorandum (OMB) M-19-17: Enabling Mission Delivery through Improved Identity, Credential, and Access Management